A Biden tax hike could give utility stocks a boost - KESQ

 But utilities might finally start to catch up.
 A potential increase in taxes for wealthy individuals — and not just businesses — under Biden could also push more affluent investors into utility stocks.
 That’s because utilities pay big dividends, which often yield more than government bonds.

-“There has been a lot of interest lately in higher yielding securities, including utilities,” said Will Rhind, CEO of GraniteShares which runs the GraniteShares HIPS US High Income ET.
+“There has been a lot of interest lately in higher yielding securities, including utilities,” said Will Rhind, CEO of GraniteShares, which runs the GraniteShares HIPS US High Income ETF.
 “If you are anticipating higher taxes, you also need higher income.”

 Growing fears about another wave of coronavirus cases and potential state and city shutdowns also could help utility stocks because they are perceived as safer bets in a weak economy.